heikkivihersalo/kotisivu-block-theme/README.md

 ## Theme Config

-Basic configurations can be done from the `theme.config.php` -file.
+Basic configurations can be done from the `functions.php` -file.

 ### jQuery Loading